Acute myeloid leukemia: Consolidation chemotherapy

 Even after complete remission is achieved, leukemic cells likely remain in numbers too small to be detected with current diagnostic techniques.
-If no consolidation therapy or further postremission is given, almost all people with AML will eventually relapse.
+If no consolidation therapy or further postremission therapy is given, almost all people with AML will eventually relapse.

 The specific type of postremission therapy is individualized based on a person's prognostic factors (see above) and general health.
-For good-prognosis leukemias (i.e. inv(16), t(8;21), and t(15;17)), people will typically undergo an additional three to five courses of intensive chemotherapy, known as consolidation chemotherapy.
+For good-prognosis leukemias (i.e., inv(16), t(8;21), and t(15;17)), people will typically undergo an additional three to five courses of intensive chemotherapy, known as consolidation chemotherapy.
 This generally involves cytarabine, with the doses administered being higher in younger patients, who are less likely to develop toxicity related to this treatment.

+Targeted therapies

+Since 2017, a number of targeted therapies, such as Tyrosine Kinase Inhibitors and BCL-2 Inhibitors have been approved.
+These agents have expanded treatment options for patients with relapsed or refractory disease, as well as those who are unsuitable for intensive chemotherapy.
+Several studies demonstrate improved response rates and improved overall survival compared with previous standards of care.

+As well as their role in treating relapsed or refractory disease, inhibitors have been used as maintenance therapy after a patient has undergone Stem Cell Transplantation.

+The targeted therapies currently approved by the FDA are: